 Condo buyers in Ontario should also appreciate that failure of a Condominium or its directors to comply with the requirements of the Condominium Act may impact the validity of data contained in a status certificate – as a result of non-compliance with the filing requirements of the CAO.
 Since condo corporations issue these certificates, and these certificates are essential for potential buyers to know important information about the building and its units prior to purchase (such as information pertaining to the directors of the corporation and whether the condo corporation is engaged in litigation) late filings of important returns may impact potential condo unit sales.
 For example, a condo corporation that fails to maintain its minimum annual filings with the CAO, may be perceived by Buyers (and lawyers reviewing status certificates) as being poorly managed and this may naturally impact a Buyer’s desire to purchase a unit.

-If you are a property manager, director or unit owner in a condo corporation in Ontario and have any questions about filing returns, issues due to outstanding returns, or the purchase and sale of a condo, please contact Michael Brown at Merovitz Potechin LLP.
+If you are a property manager, director or unit owner in a condo corporation in Ontario and have any questions about filing returns, issues due to outstanding returns, or the purchase and sale of a condo, please contact the Real Estate Lawyers at Merovitz Potechin LLP.

 The content on this website is for information purposes only and is not legal advice, which cannot be given without knowing the facts of a specific situation.
 You should never disregard professional legal advice or delay in seeking legal advice because of something you have read on this website.
 The use of the website does not establish a solicitor and client relationship.
 If you would like to discuss your specific legal needs with us, please contact our office at 613-563-7544 and one of our lawyers will be happy to assist you.